el9335/QUAILS_1.0/docs/intro.rst

 Quails is a modular question answering framework that is meant to provide a testbed for the author's dissertation work.
 It has been designed to be fully customizable at every step of a user specified question answering pipeline.

-A high level example of a question answering pipeline is as follows:
+A high level example of a question answering pipeline, represented as a list, is as follows:

 1. Receive a natural language question from a user.
 2. Extract natural language features from the question.